Nonperturbative regime of low-order harmonic generation in intense low-frequency laser field

+where $\Omega_R= d_{i,f} E_0 $ is the Rabi frequency, $\Delta = |\omega_0-\omega_{i,f}|$ is the detuning from the resonance, $d_{i,f}$ is the dipole matrix element of the transition from the initial state $i$ to the final state $f$, $\omega_{i,f}$ is the transition frequency.The initial state is usually the ground state.
+Condition~(\ref{perturb}) should be satisfied for all final states.
+Moreover, it should be satisfied taking into account the uncertainty of $\Delta$ due to the limited duration of the laser pulse.
+One can see that this condition is satisfied for weak (low $E_0$) and non-resonant (high $\Delta$) fields.

+The {\it ab initio} numerical studies allow defining the intensities starting from which the nonlinear polarizabilities behave non-perturbatively, demonstrating saturation of the Kerr-effect~\cite{Ettoumi_2010, Kosareva_2011, volkova_nonlinear_2013, Shipilo_2017}, nonlinear dependence of the third-order polarizability on the laser intensity~\cite{volkova_nonlinear_2013} and the dependence of the polarizabilities on the pulse duration~\cite{ABecker2017}.
+These studies show that under certain conditions non-perturbative properties are observed under the intensities for which (\ref{perturb}) is still satisfied.
+This could be partly attributed to multiphoton resonances, which naturally have lower detunings and can contribute sufficiently to the polarization of the system already at moderate intensities~\cite{Smetanin_2016}.
+However, the response to the quasi-static field can not be attributed to (one- or multi-photon) resonances.
+So, the nonperturbative behaviour in the quasi-static field before the onset of the ionization requires studying in more detail.

-In this paper we study numerically the atomic response to the low-frequency (quasi-static) electric field.
-We {\it ab initio} calculate the dipole moment of the model atom as a function of the field strength.
-We find a semi-phenomenological approximation for this dependence; the approximation describes well the numerical result for the laser intensities when the ionization is negligible.
-We apply this approximation to describe Kerr-effect, third harmonic generation, and quasi-static field production via two-colour field.
-Moreover, we find up to which laser frequency our quasi-static field approach is applicable.
+In this paper, we study numerically the atomic response to the quasi-static electric field.
+Solving TDSE for a model atom in an external field, we calculate the dipole moment as a function of the field strength.
+We show that the polynomial series~(\ref{eq:series}) derived for weak intensities is not applicable for the higher ones, and its applicability can not be improved by including higher terms.